labex-labs/open-source-labs/python/python-mastery/lab-ex4-2-behavior-of-inheritance/en/step3.md

 # Applying Validators to a Stock Class

-In this step, we'll apply our validators to a real-world example.
-We'll create a `Stock` class that uses our validators to ensure the values of its attributes are valid.
+In this step, we're going to see how our validators work in a real - world situation.
+Validators are like little checkers that make sure the data we use meets certain rules.
+We'll create a `Stock` class.
+A class is like a blueprint for creating objects.
+In this case, the `Stock` class will represent a stock in the stock market, and we'll use our validators to make sure the values of its attributes (like the number of shares and the price) are valid.

 ## Creating the Stock Class

-Create a new file called `stock.py` in the WebIDE.
-Add the following code:
+First, we need to create a new file.
+In the WebIDE, create a new file called `stock.py`.
+This file will hold the code for our `Stock` class.
+Now, add the following code to the `stock.py` file:

 ```python
 # stock.py